Hat Yai

 Thailand is not in an earthquake zone and - unlike Japan or San Francisco - buildings are not designed to withstand big earthquakes.
 There was some paranoia in Bangkok after 26th December 2004 when it was reported that many people (mainly foreigners) decided to leave their rented high-rise apartments and move to low-level buildings.

 Personally, it is not something I would lose any sleep over but people have irrational fears.
 They stop coming to Thailand because of natural disasters and terrorist insurgency when the odds of being affected by such things are tiny.
-However, they are completely blasé about the real dangers in Thailand such as travelling by road.
+However, they are completely blasé about the real dangers in Thailand, such as travelling by road and dengue fever.

 Return to top of page